gabriela-framework/gabriela/docs/README.md

 We use a little trick here with which we can declare dependencies with a blank module.
 Not every module has to have middleware or any logic to it.
 In this case, we only use *declaringModule* to declare our *plugin* dependency (or multiple dependencies).
-You can use this trick to declare your *plugin* and *public* dependencies in one place and then declare dependencies with *module* scope only in modules where you actually need them.
+You can use this trick to declare your *plugin* and *public* dependencies in one place and then declare dependencies with *module* scope, only in modules where you actually need them.
 Declaring a *module* scope dependency in *declaringModule* would have no effect since it would not be used anywhere.

-It is also important to note that if we created another plugin, a new instance of *pluginService* would be created and would not be the same reference as in other plugins.
+It is also important to note that if we had created another plugin, a new instance of *pluginService* would be created and would not be the same reference as in other plugins.
 Keep that in mind when created services that are shared within a plugin.
 If you need to create a service that is shared only between certain plugins, use **shared** scope.
 We will talk about shared scope shortly.